-A completed application is one that is signed and includes sufficient information for the LDH or designee to determine whether or not - pending verification of the information - the applicant is eligible for PSH.
+A completed application is one that is signed and includes sufficient information for the LDH or its designee to determine whether or not - pending verification of the information - the applicant is eligible for PSH.
 For example, veteran's status and gender are not required to make this determination but income information is necessary.

 Applications that are not complete cannot be reviewed for eligibility.
 Applicants with incomplete applications will be contacted via mail and/or phone and efforts will be made to assist these applicants in submitting a complete application.
-LDH or designee will consider all factors such as applicant's medical problems or other extreme conditions.
+Louisiana Department of Health or its designee will consider all factors such as applicant's medical problems or other extreme conditions.
 Applicants will be giving notice indicating when their incomplete applications will no longer be processed.

-The LDH or designee will provide written notification to all applicants as to their preliminary eligibility.
+Louisiana Department of Health or its designee will provide written notification to all applicants as to their preliminary eligibility.
 A notice of ineligibility will include reasons for ineligibility and notification of the right to informal review.
 Such correspondence should be provided in a timely manner but no later than 30 days after the closing of the period for taking applications.